ShkredovDmitriy/ds-modal-js/README.md

 # ds-modal
-ds-modal - lightweight and easy to use jQuery modal window
+ds-modal - lightweight and easy to use javascript modal window

 # Demo
 link to demo site